fulcrumapp/fulcrum-core/.github/PULL_REQUEST_TEMPLATE.md

 - Are any config changes needed to test this?
 - What steps would one perform to manually test this change?
 - What areas or workflows could this change effect?

+NOTE TO AUTHOR: Notify Slack channel #chaos-env-updates of upcoming changes to this widely-used tool.